+We use ago with the Simple Past to refer to a specific time in the past.

-with the Circula Doct to ve
+We use with the Present Perfect to refer to a period of time.

-a specific time in the past We use a period of time with the Present Perfect to refer to ie. We usea specific time with the Present Perfect to refer to in the past.
+We use with the Present Perfect to refer to a specific time in the past.